 he was awesome about itit was a mug with a long handle and he dug it because he could get his thumb in theredude has huge handsso he gives me a hug and says "this is woooonnderful. you tell em on their facebooks i said" *massive grin, raises huge knobby thumb "THUMBS UP"

-― sitting on a claud all day gotta make your butt numb (forksclovetofu), Wednesday, 16 April 2014 20:27 (four years ago) Permalink
+― sitting on a claud all day gotta make your butt numb (forksclovetofu), Wednesday, 16 April 2014 20:27 (six years ago) link

 i was telling a friend after that listening to lonnie is like listening to pharoah sanders as far as intensity and sheer OUT THERE-ness but far less taxing and difficult. there's something about his growly voice, the southern drawl, the stream of consciousness storyline, the amazing sense of timing to get LOUD and soft and pull within, the loopy melodies and all that sounds like home to me and i just fall directly into it. so so accessible and enjoyable.

-― sitting on a claud all day gotta make your butt numb (forksclovetofu), Wednesday, 16 April 2014 20:31 (four years ago) Permalink
+― sitting on a claud all day gotta make your butt numb (forksclovetofu), Wednesday, 16 April 2014 20:31 (six years ago) link

 that's a great post and sentiment but I can't help but hang my head that many people link sanders is "taxing and difficult." sanders is JOYOUS, man.